yakloinsteak/vim-postgresql/README.md

-# Vim Postgresql and postgis plugin
+# Vim Postgresql and PostGIS plugin

 ## Description

-This area left blank until first release.

 ## How to Install